 Symptoms of fatty liver

-Fatty hepatosis makes itself felt as the damage to the liver cells, in other words, the symptoms of the disease manifest themselves depending on its stage.
+Fatty hepatosis makes itself felt like the damage to the liver cells, in other words, the symptoms of the disease manifest themselves depending on its stage.
 The symptoms of fatty liver are especially pronounced in the third stage, but then the treatment of the disease is almost impossible, the only option is a liver transplant.

 Nevertheless, it is possible to notice manifestations of fatty liver dystrophy earlier, if you carefully monitor your health.
 The main symptoms of fatty liver are: